Funeral procession for Pelé begins after thousands, including Brazil's president Lula da Silva, visited 24-hour wake - KTVZ

 Brazilian president Lula da Silva arrived at the wake on Tuesday morning with police security “very much” reinforced to accommodate the President’s presence, Santos told CNN.

+“Pele is incomparable, as a soccer player and as a human being,” Lula said Tuesday, per Reuters.

-FIFA president Gianni Infantino traveled to Brazil to pay his respects on Monday.
+FIFA president Gianni Infantino also traveled to Brazil to pay his respects on Monday.

 “Pelé is eternal,” Infantino told reporters, per Reuters.
 “FIFA will certainly honor the ‘king’ as he deserves.